My blog posts will now live here! Subscribe below!

 My ultimate luxury item… Sony A7 IV with my 14mm 1.8 lens

 We also had a 40-meter, 5mm rap line which ended up being the perfect length for all the rappels we did.
-I felt very comfortable soloing the whole thing in approach shoes (we did all the raps off Darwin, skipping any 5.9 downclimbing sections) and Gena put on her climbing shoes for the last peak, Huxley which had the most sustained 5th class of all of the peaks if you don’t downclimb off of Darwin.
+I felt very comfortable soloing the whole thing in approach shoes but this will highly depend on your ability and familiarity with doing so (we did all the raps off Darwin, skipping any 5.9 downclimbing sections) and Gena put on her climbing shoes for the last peak, Huxley which had the most sustained 5th class of all of the peaks if you don’t downclimb off of Darwin.

 The first day on the ridge, I was buzzing with energy and psych and Gena and I were flowing.
 Making great time on the often discouraging first few summits, nailing our route-finding, and moving well.
 From Darwin to Peak 13,332 where we would bivy ended up taking us 5 whole hours.
 They aren’t kidding about those gendarmes.
 Weaving up and down and around over a seemingly short distance, it was baffling how long it took.
 But we summited before sunset, found a nice bivy next to a big snowpatch, and settled in for the night.